Beat Forster

-Beat Forster (born February 2, 1983) is a Swiss professional ice hockey defenseman currently playing for EHC Biel in the National League (NL).
+Beat Forster (born February 2, 1983) is a Swiss former professional ice hockey defenceman.
+He most notably played for HC Davos where he won 5 NL titles.
+He also played for the ZSC Lions and won one NL title with the team.
+Forster also played 7 years for EHC Biel before retiring following the 2023/24 season.

+He is currently an assistant coach for EHC Biel.

 Playing career

 On February 17, 2015, Forster was re-signed to a four-year contract extension by HC Davos.

 On February 13, 2017, Forster agreed to a two-year contract with EHC Biel worth CHF 1.4 million, despite two years remaining on his contract with Davos.
 The contract will start for the 2017–18 season.

 International play

 Forster played for the Swiss national ice hockey team at the 2006 Winter Olympics.